DEFRA/ffc-jenkins-pipeline-library/README.md

 ### helm.publishHelmChart

-Publishes the local Helm chart to a Helm chart repository
+Publishes the local Helm chart to an Artifactory helm chart repo.

 Takes three parameters:
 - docker registry without the protocol
 - chart name
 - container image tag

-Uses an environment variable `HELM_CHART_REPO_PUBLIC`, available within Jenkins to provide the location to the packaged library chart.
+Uses the environment variable `HELM_CHART_REPO_PUBLIC` (set within Jenkins) to provide the location of a packaged library chart.

 New usage: